valkey-io/valkey-doc/docs/management/sentinel.md

 **This capability is disabled by default.
 If you're going to enable DNS/hostnames support, please note:**

-1. The name resolution configuration on your Redis and Sentinel nodes must be reliable and be able to resolve addresses quickly.
+1. The name resolution configuration on your Valkey and Sentinel nodes must be reliable and be able to resolve addresses quickly.
 Unexpected delays in address resolution may have a negative impact on Sentinel.
 2. You should use hostnames everywhere and avoid mixing hostnames and IP addresses.
-To do that, use `replica-announce-ip <hostname>` and `sentinel announce-ip <hostname>` for all Redis and Sentinel instances, respectively.
+To do that, use `replica-announce-ip <hostname>` and `sentinel announce-ip <hostname>` for all Valkey and Sentinel instances, respectively.

 Enabling the `resolve-hostnames` global configuration allows Sentinel to accept host names: